rubykube/mockserver/README.md

 |         *         |     *    |   3   |

-For receiving 401 in user login use:
+For response 401 when login - use next credentials:
 username: 2@peatio.tech
 password: eyJpc3MiOiJiYXJvbmciLCJqdGkiO12fdsdf123